A Letter from the Executive Director

-Continuing the trend from our 2018, 2019, and 2020 financial years, Open Privacy relied heavily on support from individual donors, rather than organizational or governmental grants in our 2021 financial year.
+Continuing the trend from previous financial years, Open Privacy relied heavily on support from individual donors, rather than organizational or governmental grants in our 2022/2023 financial year.
 The flexibility of this funding has allowed us to produce research and development that would be impossible to produce in other environments.

 Travel Assistance / Event Discounts / Benefit Events

-Due to the ongoing pandemic, Open Privacy attended no conferences in the 2021/2022 financial year, and thus received no travel assistance.
+Open Privacy attended no conferences in the 2022/2023 financial year, and thus received no travel assistance.

 At the end of our 2021/2022 we invested in a new sticker sheet featuring Cwtch and Open Privacy logos, in addition to a remix of the popular Speak Math to Power sticker.
 We started distributing these new sheets to donors and volunteers in early 2022.

-Reflecting our role and mission as a research organization, our largest expense in the 2021 financial year, accounting for over 85% all expenses was that of research and engineering salaries: $122,563.68 (+ $8,524.69 associated taxes).
+Reflecting our role and mission as a research organization, our largest expense in the 2022/2023 financial year, accounting for over 70% all expenses was that of research and engineering salaries: $ 60,445.51 (including associated taxes).

-In response to a stagnation in funding we have made several changes to staffing this year and, as of August 2022, we have reduced these paid positions to 2 part-time staff members (Executive Director and a Designer).
+In response to a stagnation in funding we made several changes to staffing and, as of August 2022, we have reduced paid positions to two part-time staff members (Executive Director and a Designer).

-The roles of Director of Research and Director of Engineering will remain unfilled until the necessary funds can be raised to properly compensate the position.
+The roles of Director of Research and Director of Engineering will remain unfilled until the necessary funds can be raised to properly compensate the positions.

 In August 2022 the board voted to increase the salary of the Executive Director to $34.60/hour (up from B.C. minimum wage $15.65) while also voting to reduce the hours of this position from 40 to 10.
 This change brings compensation for the Executive Director role in line with similar positions, while reflecting the smaller size of the organization.

-Unlike in previous years, after being notified of cost increases and a change in the format, the board did not commission a Notice to Reader for the 2021 year.
+As with the 2021/2022 financial year, after being notified of cost increases and a change in the format, the board did not commission a Notice to Reader for the 2022/2023 year.